nqrduck/Tutorials/1_Simulator.md

 11. We will now run these sequences on the real hardware.
 See [Tutorial 2](2_LimeNQR.md) for more information.

 ## Notes:
-With some of the last updates I broke the signal processing options.
-I will fix this in the next update.
+- With some of the last updates I broke the signal processing options.
+I will fix this in the next updates.
 For now, you can only simulate the signal and not process it.
 Or you can try the apodization but the program might crash.

+- The `Measurement Frequency` doesn't have any effect on the simulation right now.
+It is only used for the real hardware.

 <!-- TODO:
 Screenshot of the pulse programmer with a simple FID sequence